fccn/nau_translations/Readme.md

 Activate the COMPREHENSIVE_THEME_LOCALE_PATHS:

 Both on the LMS and STUDIO you need to edit the file `/edx/app/edxapp/lms.env.json` and modify the COMPREHENSIVE_THEME_LOCALE_PATHS.
-For studio, the modification also needs to be done at the `lms.env.json` since studio will inherit this particular setting from the LMS.
+For studio, the modification also needs to be done both at the `cms.env.json` since studio will inherit this particular setting from the LMS during a part of the procedure.

 Normally it looks like:
 ```